johnnywycliffe/RaceDotNet/README.md

 ## Project Status
 As of 2020-3-17, hardware has been ordered for two test units.
 See Checklist.md for more details.
-As of 2020-3-18, software hasn't been started.
+As of 2020-3-20, software is veing defined in pseudocode

 ## Future considerations
 - Once prototyping is done, a custom PCB could be printed an manufactured to allow for smaller form factor and reduced price.